 Ex-US Sen. Mike Enzi of Wyoming dies after bicycle accident

-Recently retired U.S. Sen. Mike Enzi of Wyoming has died.
-He was 77 years old.
+Retired Sen. Mike Enzi, a Wyoming Republican known as a consensus-builder in an increasingly polarized Washington, has died.
+He was 77.

-Enzi died peacefully Monday surrounded by family and friends, former Enzi spokesman Max D’Onofrio said.
+Enzi died peacefully Monday surrounded by family and friends, former spokesman Max D’Onofrio said.

 Enzi had been hospitalized with a broken neck and ribs three days after a bicycle accident near Gillette on Friday.
-Enzi was stabilized before being flown to a hospital in Colorado.
-He remained unconscious and was unable to recover from his injuries, D’Onofrio said.
+He was stabilized before being flown to a hospital in Colorado but remained unconscious, D’Onofrio said.

-Police say they’ve seen no indication anybody else was nearby or involved in the accident.

 Enzi fell near his home about 8:30 p.m.
-Friday, Daly said, around the time Gillette police received a report of a man lying unresponsive in a road near a bike.
+Friday, family friend John Daly said, around the time Gillette police received a report of a man lying unresponsive in a road near a bike.

 Police have seen no indication that anybody else was nearby or involved in the accident, Lt.
 Brent Wasson told the newspaper.